panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 The last 2 lines of code access the property `hero.name` into the variable `name`.
 The same happens with the `realName` variable.

-You can notice the inneficient syntax of such way to access the property and creation of the variable.
+You can notice the inefficient syntax of such a way to access the property and the creation of the variable.
 Writing `var name = hero.name` forces you to indicate the `name` property 2 times.

 That's were the object destructuring syntax is useful.
 It allows you to create the variable and extract the property by writing the property name a single time.